 While it’s only natural, your high bounce rates may indicate that you purchased the email list.

-And when any of your subscribers change their email address, you should remove from your email list as soon as possible.
+And when any of your subscribers change their email address, you should remove them from your email list as soon as possible.
 This will keep the health of your email list high and you will get lower bounce rates on your email campaigns as well.

 Throughout the world, ISPs have a list of spammers whose emails are completely blocked or delivered directly to their recipient’s spam folder.
 These are commonly known as blacklists.